JoonasKulmala/Palvelinohjelmointi/1. Introduction/README.md

 ## 3. Git & Github

-This projects is already using Git and is being published on GitHub.
+This project is already using Git and is being published on GitHub.